foreverfl/vscode/docs/terminal/shell-integration.md

 ![Clicking a successful command decoration shows a context menu containing items: Copy Output, Copy Output as HTML, Rerun Command and How does this work?](images/shell-integration/decoration-menu.png)

-The command and overview ruler decorations can be configured with the `setting(terminal.integrated.shellIntegration.decorationsEnabled)` setting.
+The command and overview ruler decorations can be configured with the `terminal.integrated.shellIntegration.decorationsEnabled` setting.

 ## Command navigation

-The commands detected by shell integration feed into the command navigation feature (`kbStyle(Ctrl/Cmd+Up)`, `kbStyle(Ctrl/Cmd+Down)`) to give it more reliable command positions.
+The commands detected by shell integration feed into the command navigation feature (`Ctrl/Cmd+Up`, `Ctrl/Cmd+Down`) to give it more reliable command positions.
 This feature allows for quick navigation between commands and selection of their output.
-To select from the current position to the command, you can also hold down `kbStyle(Shift)`, pressing `kbStyle(Shift+Ctrl/Cmd+Up)` and `kbStyle(Shift+Ctrl/Cmd+Down)`.
+To select from the current position to the command, you can also hold down `Shift`, pressing `Shift+Ctrl/Cmd+Up` and `Shift+Ctrl/Cmd+Down`.

 ## Command guide